Over several trips to Southern California, I've searched for the best speakeasy in San Diego.

-No list of the best speakeasies in San Diego would be complete without Raised by Wolves.
+No search for the best speakeasy in San Diego would be complete without a drink at Raised by Wolves.

-Opened in April 2018 at the cost of $3 million, Raised by Wolves is located in the Westfield UTC mall in northern San Diego, just east of La Jolla.
+Opened in April 2018 for $3 million, Raised by Wolves is located in the Westfield UTC mall in northern San Diego, east of La Jolla.

-A secret, million-dollar bar concept in a suburban mall?
+A secret speakeasy in a suburban mall?
 Sounds strange, I know, but bear with me because it's worth suspending your judgment.

-A water fountain in the center of the 22-foot marble-topped bar is a focal point, regardless of where you're seated.
+A water fountain in the center of the 22-foot marble-topped bar is a focal point of this drinking den, regardless of where you're seated.

 Old books line the walls, and amusing portraits of animals hang between them.

-The men's bathroom features an ornately designed sink, the kind you're likely to see in a European palace.
+The old-time ambiance extends to the men's bathroom, which features an ornately designed sink, the kind you'll likely see in a European palace.

-Thankfully, despite the $3 million cost to open Raised by Wolves, most of the signature cocktails are priced between $9-$12.
+Thankfully, despite the $3 million price tag to open Raised by Wolves, most signature cocktails are priced between $9 to $12.